2019 FHA Loan Limits

 2018 and 2019 conforming and FHA loan limits, use our lookup tool.

 FHA Loan Estimate

-FHA loans are used by millions of Americans, including both first-time & experienced homebuyers,
+FHA loans are used by millions of families, including both first-time & experienced homebuyers,

-to purchase homes for their families in all 50 states.
-FHA loans carry competitive interest rates, low down payments
+in all 50 states.
+They carry competitive interest rates, low down payments

 (only 3.5%), and more flexible credit standards than traditional mortgage loans.